-- Flolan®: After you mix the powder and the liquid, store this mixture in the refrigerator or in a cold pouch for up to 48 hours.
-Do not freeze.
-Throw away any mixture that has been refrigerated for more than 48 hours.
+- Flolan®: After you mix the powder and the liquid, store this mixture at room temperature up to 3 days at 25°C, 2 days at 30°C, or up to 12 hours at 40°C. Do not freeze.
+Protect from light.
+Throw away any mixture that has been refrigerated for more than 8 days.

 - Veletri®: After you mix the powder with the liquid, store this mixture in the refrigerator for up to 8 days.
 Do not freeze.
 If you use the mixture right away, it does not need to be cold.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.